querneu/querneu/README.md

 - 💬 Ask me about who is the best waifu and I'll say Senjougahara!
 - 📫 How to reach me: Take my hand and make me do it!
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Neil A was the first man to land on the moon if you read Neil A on reverse it's spelled Alien!👽
+- ⚡ Fun fact: Neil A. was the first man to land on the moon if you read Neil A. on reverse it's spelled Alien!👽